gui3/fluidite/README.md

 need to be called with :word and closed with word;
 - to call variable or function F you call **:F argument F;**
-- to call variable or function F without argument **:F;** functions return html (or any chosen rendering langage)\
+- to call variable or function F without argument **:F;**

+functions return html (or any chosen rendering langage)

 **notable exceptions**\
 #hastags and @at words,
 see specific rules.

+### <a name="renderUnknown"></a>"render unknown" rule
+when a word matches a machine call, if the machine can't interpret it, it renders it as is.

+for example, if I write some closing tag '; but the tag wasn't open, it wil be rendered '; and nothing special will happen (maybe a log)

+another example, if I call the word :hello but hello is not a key of the current context (a declared variable) it will also be ignored and rendered as is (:hello)

 ### <a name="separateWords"></a>"separate words" rule
 to be interpreted, words must be separated with at least one invisible (space, backspace, tab) or one non-word character ( : ; / ( ) , ...)

 **notable exceptions**\
 :' :" :/ and :x at least can be joined to another word, see specific rules.

 ### <a name="closePriority"></a>"close priority" rule
-when a machine call is closed with call; or any closing tag, all tags open since the call of this function are closed too, there is no tresspassing between arguments. ex :
+when a machine call is closed with call; or any closing tag, all tags open since the call of this function are closed too, there is no tresspassing between arguments.\
+ex :
 ```
-:h1 this title is :em italic till the end h1;
+:h1 this title wil be :em italic till the end h1;
 this text is not italic anymore
 ```